Marlins vs. Braves Player Props Betting Odds

-Player prop bet options for Luis Arraez and others are listed when the Miami Marlins host the Atlanta Braves at LoanDepot park on Tuesday at 6:40 PM ET.
+Player prop bet odds for Ronald Acuna Jr., Luis Arraez and others are listed when the Atlanta Braves visit the Miami Marlins at LoanDepot park on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with DraftKings!